The delaware delegation

 United states senator chris coons (D)

-Delaware’s junior senator is serving in his second full term in the U.S. Senate after first being elected in a special election in 2010.
-A former New Castle County Executive, Senator Coons chairs the Ethics Committee and serves on the Appropriations Committee, the Foreign Affairs Committee, the Judiciary Committee, and the Small Business and Entrepreneurship Committee.
+Delaware’s senior senator is serving in his second full term in the U.S. Senate after first being elected in a special election in 2010.
+A former New Castle County Executive, Senator Coons serves on the Appropriations Committee; the Foreign Affairs Committee; the Judiciary Committee; the Small Business and Entrepreneurship Committee; and is the ranking member on the Select Committee on Ethics.
 A graduate of Amherst College with a Master’s and a law degree from Yale University, Coons is married and the father of three.

 Thomas Rank: A